pytask-dev/pytask/README.rst

 Features
 --------

 In its highest aspirations, pytask tries to be pytest as a build system.
-Its features
-include:
+It's main purpose is to facilitate reproducible research by automating workflows in research projects.
+Its features include:

 - **Automatic discovery of tasks.**